daniellevautier/responsiveMenu/README.md

-Responsive Mobile Toggle Menu v1.0
+Responsive Mobile Toggle Menu v1.1
 ==================================

 A **mobile first**, **responsive**, CSS toggle menu with JQUERY enhancement.
-N.b. *JS is used to enhance but is not required which provides the user with a decent fallback :)*
+N.b. *JS is used to enhance by hiding menu on resfresh but is not required which provides the user with a decent fallback :)*

 Menu Usage
 ----------